facelessuser/coloraide/docs/src/markdown/gamut.md

 > [!new] New in 8.4

 The scale method is an approach where the out of gamut color channels are scaled within a linear RGB space such that the channels keep a similar proportion to each other.
-Luminance adjustments are applied as needed.
+Luminance adjustments are applied as needed below the cusp.

 Like clipping, it prioritizes preserving high saturation, but unlike clipping it also preserves the dominant wavelength of the color relative to it's white point (assuming it is applied within a linear RGB space).
 In the below image, we